-The Director may nominate a person within Academic Services to assist him/her or to deal with the Final Review in accordance with this Procedure on his/her behalf as his/her ‘nominee’.
+The Director may nominate a person within Academic Services to assist them or to deal with the Final Review in accordance with this Procedure on their behalf as their ‘nominee’.
 Accordingly, all references within these procedures to Director shall include the Director’s nominee.

 The University expects all parties to act reasonably and fairly towards each other, and with respect.
 If a final review is not upheld, the reasons for the decision will be communicated to the student.

 2. Requests for Final Reviews Must be Based upon One or More of the Following Grounds: